 Mr. Bonnett joined IRI’s London office in April 2010 as Safety & Technical Manager.
 His current responsibilities include oversight of our Recognised Organisations (class societies), their application of statutory regulations, and controls to maintain the superior quality of the Marshall Islands fleet.
 Prior to joining IRI, Mr. Bonnett was employed by Lloyd’s Register (LR) since 1997 where he contributed in a multitude of roles including ship design and information systems, plan approval of ship structures, surveying of existing and newly constructed vessels, and business development within LR’s Asian market.
 Mr. Bonnett worked in South Korea for over nine years before moving back to LR’s London office in 2009 as a senior specialist concentrating on business improvement and planning.
 Mr. Bonnett earned his Bachelor of Science degree in Marine Technology with Honours in Naval Architecture and Shipbuilding from the University of Newcastle upon Tyne, UK.

-Elizabeth S. Bouchard has nearly 25 years of experience in the maritime policy and regulatory fields.
-She joined IRI as Maritime Policy Advisor in the fall of 2008.
-Previously, she co-established The SEALAW Group, a maritime and environmental regulatory compliance firm, was Director of Vessel Operations and Maritime Initiatives for the Transportation Institute, a US based maritime trade association, and provided consulting services for a number of national and international companies.
+Elizabeth S. Bouchard has nearly 30 years of experience in the maritime policy and regulatory fields.
+She joined IRI as Maritime Policy Advisor in the fall of 2008 and was promoted to Senior Vice President, Regulatory Administration in 2014.
+Prior to joining IRI, Ms. Bouchard co-founded The SEALAW Group, a maritime and environmental regulatory compliance firm providing services to oil majors, independent vessel operators, and clean-up contractors.
+Early in her career, Ms. Bouchard held the position of Policy Analyst and then Director of Vessel Operations and Maritime Initiatives for the Transportation Institute, a US based maritime trade association.
+Ms. Bouchard has served as a liaison between industry and government, including serving on various US state and federal negotiating committees to craft more favorable legislation and regulations for the shipping industry.
 Ms. Bouchard received her Bachelor of Arts (B.A.) in Biology with Honors from Kenyon College and her Master of Arts (M.A.) in Marine Affairs with a concentration in Maritime Transportation from the University of Virginia.
 Ms. Bouchard is a member of the Women’s International Shipping and Trading Association (WISTA).

 Gunnar Georgs was hired as Office Manager of IRI’s Hamburg office in April 2008 and was appointed Regional Manager in December 2009.
 Prior to joining IRI, he apprenticed at Peter Döhle Schiffahrts-KG in Hamburg, which led to a position in their Containers Chartering / Operations department.
 Afterwards Mr. Georgs worked as a competitive broker with F.H.
 Bertling KG Hamburg, where he concentrated on bulk cargoes and time charter contracts.
 He later worked out of the company’s offices in Singapore, Tokyo, and Shanghai, concentrating on newbuildings and sale and purchase activities besides the chartering activities.
 Mr. Georgs holds an executive MBA in Shipping & Logistics (Blue MBA) from CBS Copenhagen Business School in Copenhagen, Denmark and is a fellow member of the Institute of Chartered Shipbrokers (ICS) in London.